Beauty School Financial Aid

 To learn more, be sure to download the Direct Loan Exit Counseling Guide.

-The Grabber School Financial Aid Director would be happy to assist you with all of these requirements and is available to answer any questions that may arise.
+The Grabber School of Hair Design Financial Aid Director would be happy to assist you with all of these requirements and is available to answer any questions that may arise.
 Please call (314) 966-8888 to learn more.

 Code of Conduct for Processing Student Loan Applications

 Grabber School of Hair Design has participated with the William D. Ford Federal Direct Loan Program since 2008.
 Since our students only use Federal Direct Loans, Grabber does not use lending institutions or have a need for a preferred lender's list.
-The Grabber will, upon student request, certify student eligibility for private alternative loans.
-Since these loans use various lending institutions, the Grabber is publishing the following Code of Conduct for Processing Student Loans to ensure that its employees avoid the perception of a conflict of interest in connection with their responsibilities related to providing and administering student loans.
+The Grabber School of Hair Design will, upon student request, certify student eligibility for private alternative loans.
+Since these loans use various lending institutions, Grabber School of Hair Design is publishing the following Code of Conduct for Processing Student Loans to ensure that its employees avoid the perception of a conflict of interest in connection with their responsibilities related to providing and administering student loans.

 |1.
 Grabber School of Hair Design does not enter into a revenue-sharing arrangement with any lender.|